airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 ##### Identifying pinout
 - Google the model number on the silver sticker on your headset and your PTT
-	- Look for "NATO Wired" or "Peltor Wired"

 <div class="image-thumbnail">
 	<a href="/assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/headset.jpg">